 Flying into Knoxville TN?
 You’re going to need a car.
 Great rates and comparisons on all major brands, including Enterprise and Hertz make Discover Cars our favorite travel tool.
 Click here to compare rental car prices.

 The Muse Knoxville – Art and Science are joined together at Muse Knoxville, with experiences for all ages at Knoxville’s only children’s science museum.
 There is a special Kidspace area for preschoolers to touch, listen and create.

-The Akima Planetarium welcomes everyone to explore space – the stars, planets and beyond.
+The Akima Planetarium welcomes everyone to explore space – the stars, planets, and beyond.
 There are inside and outdoor spaces, with maker spaces and an outdoor science garden.
-FREE for teachers and military with ID year round.
+There are discounted tickets for teachers and military with ID.

 Zoo Knoxville – Zoo Knoxville is home to 30 different animals — from African Elephants, to the Yellow-backed Duiker — in 10 different habitats.
 Zoo Knoxville is also involved with conservation work in the field, with award-winning recognition for our efforts to save East Tennessee’s endangered bog turtle and ongoing research with native hellbender and mudpuppy salamanders.

 Zoo Knoxville globally supports conversation by traveling to study animals in their native habitats.
-The “Quarters for Conservation” program gives 25 cents of every zoo ticket sold to on-going conservation programs around the globe.
+The “Quarters for Conservation” program gives 25 cents for every zoo ticket sold to ongoing conservation programs around the globe.
 FREE for children 2 and under, and DISCOUNTED admission for children 3 – 12 & seniors.

 Knoxville Children’s Theatre – Knoxville Children’s Theatre stages professional plays for children — with children as the stars.
 Their mission is “to cultivate a love for theatrical arts in East Tennessee through professional production, advanced instruction, and community outreach.”